Salman Khan: The superstar who lives dangerously

 Khan is that rare Bollywood star who has a huge fan following across the vast spectrum of Indian society.

 Several of his films in recent years have been huge commercial hits and, at the time of his sentencing, he was reported to be working on several big-ticket projects.

-When his latest film Dabangg2 - sequel to a hugely successful film in 2010 - was released over Christmas, it was screened in more than 3,500 theatres and the cinemas were packed for days.
+When Dabanng2 - sequel to the hugely successful 2010 film Dabangg - was released over Christmas in 2012, it was screened in more than 3,500 theatres and the cinemas were packed for days.